Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-There is nothing that requires more courage than an intimate relationship.
-This is the space where your deepest fears and insecurities rise to the surface, making it even more difficult to give yourself completely to another.
+There is nothing that requires more courage than sustaining an intimate relationship.
+It can be incredibly difficult to reveal your deepest fears and insecurities to another person.
 Because to be truly vulnerable with another, you have to open up and let them see who you really are.
 That can be absolutely terrifying!
-So, rather than diving right in and swimming in the deep end, most live their lives on the surface and never form a lasting, passionate connection with another person.
+So, rather than doing the challenging work and revealing who you are to someone else, most live their lives on the surface and never form a lasting, passionate connection with another person.

-Stepping into your pain means facing your fears head on.
+Stepping into your pain means learning how to face your fears head on.
 It means immersing yourself in them, rather than avoiding or even denying them altogether, which most tend to do.
 Yes, it sounds intimidating, and surely you could think of a thousand things you’d rather do.
 But by making the decision to step into your pain, you are also making the decision to liberate yourself, commit to your romantic relationship and even to create a new life.

 It takes real courage to face your innermost challenges and to be absolutely vulnerable with your partner.
 But when you take the leap, you will be able grow in ways that you never have before.
 And, ultimately, you will learn how to connect with yourself and with your partner on an even deeper and more meaningful level.

 The first step is to make a total commitment to the truth.
 You have to be willing to be open-minded and open-hearted with yourself and your partner.
-Because this is the only path towards opening up a new sense of awareness.
+Because this is the only path toward opening up a new sense of awareness.

 Ask yourself – what are you scared of?
 Where is your pain and your resistance coming from?